rendis/structsconv/README.md

 The main purpose of this library is that, within a `hexagonal architecture`, the conversion can be done without the need to _dirty_ the domain layer with `tags`.

-For more context about how to use see the [examples](https://github.com/rendis/structsconv/tree/master/example).
+For more information on how to use, see the [examples](https://github.com/rendis/structsconv/tree/master/example).

 ## Release Compatibility